NLP in Driverless AI¶

 NLP Expert Settings¶

 A number of configurable settings are available for NLP in Driverless AI.
 For more information, refer to NLP Settings in the Expert Settings topic.
 Also see nlp model and nlp transformer in pipeline building recipes under experiment settings.

 The following section provides an NLP example.
 This information is based on the Automatic Feature Engineering for Text Analytics blog post.
 A similar example using the Python Client is available in Python Client.

 This example uses a classic example of sentiment analysis on tweets using the US Airline Sentiment dataset.
 Note that the sentiment of each tweet has been labeled in advance and that our model will be used to label new tweets.
 We can split the dataset into training and test (80/20) with the random split in Driverless AI.
 We will use the tweets in the ‘text’ column and the sentiment (positive, negative or neutral) in the ‘airline_sentiment’ column for this demo.
 Here are some samples from the dataset:

 Once we have our dataset ready in the tabular format, we are all set to use the Driverless AI.
 Similar to other problems in the Driverless AI setup, we need to choose the dataset, and then specify the target column (‘airline_sentiment’).

 Because we don’t want to use any other columns in the dataset, we need to click on Dropped Cols, and then exclude everything but text as shown below:

 At this point, we are ready to launch an experiment.
 Text features will be automatically generated and evaluated during the feature engineering process.
 Note that some features such as TextCNN rely on TensorFlow models.
-We recommend using GPU(s) to leverage the power of TensorFlow and accelerate the feature engineering process.
+We recommend using GPU(s) to leverage the power of TensorFlow or the PyTorch Transformer models and accelerate the feature engineering process.

 Once the experiment is done, users can make new predictions and download the scoring pipeline just like any other Driverless AI experiments.